-Nasdaq Dubai welcomes Mashreq’s $500mln Sukuk listing
+Nasdaq Dubai welcomes Mashreq’s $500mln sukuk listing

 PHOTO

-The Trust Certificates, due in 2030, were issued under Mashreq’s US$ 2.5 billion Trust Certificate Issuance Programme and are being admitted as a secondary listing following strong demand in the primary market.
+The Trust Certificates, due in 2030, were issued under Mashreq’s USD 2.5 billion Trust Certificate Issuance Programme and are being admitted as a secondary listing following strong demand in the primary market.

 This marks an important milestone for Mashreq as it expands its access to international capital markets and strengthens its presence in the Islamic finance space.
 It also reflects Nasdaq Dubai’s continued role in connecting regional issuers with a global investor base through a well-regulated and diversified platform.